Student Learning Outcomes

 ARCH 123 - INTRODUCTION TO 2D COMPUTER AIDED DRAFTING

-(5) Students will create building elevations and delineate exterior finish materials and shades using the proper hatching patterns, sizing, and scales.
+(4) Students will create flooring plans delineating finish materials and areas using the proper hatching patterns, sizing, and scales.

 ARCH 212 - ARCHITECTURAL DESIGN THEORY I